-Placencia lies at the southern end Belize and is a thin 16 mile long stretch of land that offers the best beaches in Belize and is the ideal location for divers, snorkelers and those who wish to explore the Mayan ruins in the south of the country.
+Placencia lies at the southern end of Belize and is a thin 16 mile long stretch of land that offers the best beaches in Belize and is the ideal location for divers, snorkelers and those who wish to explore the Mayan ruins in the south of the country.
 The town still has a laid back Caribbean attitude and life here centers around the 3ft wide main street.
 This is where you’ll find most of the bars and restaurants.
-I loved here and ended up staying an extra week.
+I loved it here and ended up staying an extra week.

 - Hostel Prices: There aren’t really hostels here, mostly guesthouses, which are the next best thing.
 Expect to pay from $15 – 20 USD per night for a cheap private room.

 - Budget Hotel Prices: There aren’t many low cost hotels here (that’s what the guesthouses are for).
 Hotels here tend to be pretty nice and start at around $30 USD per night.